Nicolas Sarkozy Fast Facts

 July 3, 2012 - Police raid Sarkozy's home and office amid an investigation into claims of illegal campaign financing.
 The investigation is centered around whether L'Oréal heiress Liliane Bettencourt illegally helped Sarkozy during his 2007 presidential campaign.

 March 21, 2013 - Is placed under formal investigation for breach of trust.
-Sarkozy is accused of taking advantage of Bettencourt to help fund his 2007 campaign.
+He is accused of taking advantage of Bettencourt to help fund his 2007 campaign.

 October 7, 2013 - Charges against Sarkozy for alleged illegal campaign financing are dropped.

 July 2, 2014 - Is placed under formal investigation in connection with suspected corruption and influence peddling.
+The case is later suspended.

 November 29, 2014 - Is elected head of the UMP party.

-May 2015 - The UMP party changes its name to The Republicans.
+May 2015 - The UMP party changes its name to the Republicans.

-August 22, 2016 - Sarkozy announces he will run again to lead France in next year's presidential elections.
+February 7, 2017 - A French judge orders Sarkozy to face trial for campaign financing fraud.
+Sarkozy is accused of exceeding election expenses during his 2012 re-election campaign.